Woodstock Performers: Bert Sommer

 Bert William Sommer was born February 7, 1949 and grew up on Long Island, NY.
 Somewhat of a musical prodigy, Sommer started writing poetry and music at a young age.
 He got his start in the business by writing songs for other bands that called Long Island home, including Leslie West's band the Vagrants.
 West, of course, went on to become leader of the band Mountain.

-In the summer of 1969, Sommer's producer Kornfeld became part of the production team that put Woodstock together.
-Kornfeld immediately booked Sommer to play.
+In the summer of 1969, Sommer's producer Kornfeld became part of the production team that put Woodstock together, and Kornfeld immediately booked Sommer to appear at the festival.
 Sommer was only 20 at the time, and he was about to make his concert debut singing for the multitudes who had already made it to the concert site by Friday evening.

 "Jennifer's heaven, for Jenny I'd stay